FunctionLab/selene/docs/source/overview/installation.md

 # Installation

-Users can either clone and build the repository locally or install Selene through conda.
-We previously supported installation through pip, but are refraining from releasing the latest version of Selene through pip due to some issues we are observing when using the pip-installed torch and torchvision dependencies.
+Users can clone and build the repository locally or install Selene through conda/pip.

 ## Installing with Anaconda